What does Dui stand for?

 Dui develops into Li, the Fire

 Li develops when a (solid) yang line is added (red arrow; yang symbolizes energy, activity).
 We expanded our boundaries and – more or less unconditionally – opened towards our environment (Dui).
-Li (fire) is the instance that analyzes and distinguishes worldly impulses and separates “the clear from the unclear”.
+Li, the fire is the instance that analyzes and distinguishes worldly impulses and separates “the clear from the unclear”.
 That what has been received in Dui, is now being processed: releasing the useless and integrating the “clear” into our world view.

 Examples for hexagrams where Dui develops into Li → here.